iliab1/iliab1/README.md

-## Hi, I'm Ilia 👋 👨‍🎓
+## Hi, I'm Ilia 👋
 Welcome to my GitHub profile!

 ### 👨🏻‍💻&nbsp; About Me

-- 🎓 I recently graduated in Computing and Information Systems.
-I am particularly interested in software development, data analytics, and artificial intelligence.
+- 🎓 MSc Graduate in Computing and Information Systems from Queen Mary University of London
+- 💼 Specialising in retail and e-commerce data solutions
-- 🔭 I’m currently working on projects that enhance my skills and apply what I've learned.
+- 🔭 Currently working on building ETL/ELT data pipelines and business intelligence tools
-- 🌱 I’m continuously learning about emerging technologies and best practices in the tech industry.
+- 🌱 Continuously learning about modern software engineering practices and scalable system design

 <!--
 **iliab1/iliab1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.